More than 10,000 options to choose from.

 Talking a little bit about the crafting process, Daniel shares that it always begins with prototypes.
 “We began with 5 different prototypes, each one with their own evolutions.
 First, we work them in paper and then we delve into the process of prototyping with MDF wood.
 During this process, we realized that the slots where the pieces would slide needed to be extremely exact.
 They couldn’t be too tight that the other pieces wouldn’t slide, nor too loose that the pieces wouldn’t hold together.
 They had to fit perfectly.”

 Produced in series, Albas are cut precisely and later taken to the workshop to paint.
 Its metal pieces are custom to perfectly go with the product.
 When an order arrives, the pieces are picked and shipped together in a flat box.
 This includes the 3 different panels, screws and the manual.
-You get to decide how you want to set it up, there are different combinations possible for Alba.
+You get to decide how you want to set it up, there are different combinations possible for Alba modular bedside table.
 This ends in a total of 8 different set up possibilities.

 Alba in the Market